Differential Privacy as a Causal Property: A Primer on Causation

-To make the above intuitions about causation formal, we use a slight modification of Pearl's causal models.\footnote{The models we use are suggested by Pearl for handling ``inherent'' randomness~\cite[p.~220]{pearl09book} and differs from the model he typically uses (his Definition~7.1.6) by allowing randomization in the structural equations $F_V$.
-We find this randomization helpful for modeling the randomization within the algorithm $\mc{A}$.} Pearl uses \emph{structural equation models} (SEMs).
+To make the above intuitions about causation formal, we use\tufte{ a slight modification of Pearl's causal models.\footnote{The models we use are suggested by Pearl for handling ``inherent'' randomness~\cite[p.\,220]{pearl09book} and differs from the model he typically uses~\cite[Def.\,7.1.6]{pearl09book} by allowing randomization in the structural equations $F_V$.
+We find this randomization helpful for modeling the randomization within the algorithm $\mc{A}$.} Pearl uses} \emph{structural equation models} (SEMs).
 An SEM $\mc{M} = \langle \mathcal{V}_{\msf{en}}, \mathcal{V}_{\msf{ex}}, \mathcal{E}\rangle$ includes a set of \emph{variables} partitioned into \emph{endogenous} (or dependent) variables $\mathcal{V}_{\msf{en}}$ and \emph{background} (or exogenous, or independent) variables $\mathcal{V}_{\msf{ex}}$.
-You can think of the endogenous variables as being those assigned values by the programs above and the background variables as being those provided as inputs to the programs, such as $R_1$ and $R_{n-1}$. $\mc{M}$ also includes a set $\mathcal{E}$ of structural equations, corresponding to the assignments.
-Each endogenous variable $X$ has a structural equation $X := F_X(\vec{Y})$ where $\vec{Y}$ is a list of other variables, $X$'s direct causes, other than $X$ and $F_X$ is a possibly randomized function.
-We call the variables $\vec{Y}$ the \emph{parents} of $X$ and denote them by $\msf{pa}(X)$.
+You can think of the endogenous variables as being those assigned values by the programs above and the background variables as being those provided as inputs to the programs. $\mc{M}$ also includes a set $\mathcal{E}$ of structural equations, corresponding to the assignments.
+Each endogenous variable $X$ has a structural equation $X := F_X(\vec{Y})$ where $F_X$ is a possibly randomized function and $\vec{Y}$ is a list of other variables, modeling the direct causes of $X$.
+To avoid circularity, $\vec{Y}$ may not include $X$.
+We call the variables $\vec{Y}$ the \emph{parents} of $X$, denoted as $\msf{pa}(X)$.

-We limit ourselves to \emph{recursive} SEMs, those in which the variables may be ordered such that all the background variables come before all the endogenous variables and no variable has a parent that comes before it in the ordering.
+We limit ourselves to \emph{recursive} SEMs, those in which the variables may be ordered such that all background variables come before all endogenous variables and no variable has a parent that comes before it in the ordering.
 We may view such SEMs as similar to a program where the background variables are inputs to the program and the ordering determines the order of assignment statements in the program.
-We can make this precise by computing the values of endogenous variables from the values of the background variables using a method similar to assigning a semantics to a program (see Appendix~\ref{app:causation-details}).
+We can make this precise by computing the values of endogenous variables from the values of the background variables using a method similar to assigning a semantics to a program.